TheDevYellowy/dsb.js/README.md

 discordjs-selfbot is a [Node.js](https://nodejs.org) module that allows user accounts to interact with the discord api

+<strong>I am in no way responsible for what happens to your account.
+What you do is on you!</strong>

 ## Installation

 **Node.js 16.9.0 or newer is required**